|The Vigil@nce team watches public vulnerabilities impacting your computers, and then offers security solutions, a

 An attacker, with important resources, can create a fake intermediary certification authority using a MD5 hash.

-Impacted products: ASA, IOS Cisco, Cisco Router, Fedora, Notes, Maxthon, IE, Windows (platform) ~ not comprehensive, Firefox, SeaMonkey, Mozilla Suite, Netscape Navigator, Opera, RHEL, Unix (platform) ~ not comprehensive.
+Impacted products: Brocade Network Advisor, Brocade vTM, ASA, IOS by Cisco, Cisco Router, Fedora, HP Switch, Notes, Maxthon, IE, Windows (platform) ~ not comprehensive, Firefox, SeaMonkey, Mozilla Suite, Netscape Navigator, Opera, RHEL, Unix (platform) ~ not comprehensive.

 Creation date: 16/01/2009.